metio/terraform-provider-k8s/docs/resources/traefik_containo_us_middleware_v1alpha1.md

 - `digest_auth` (Attributes) DigestAuth holds the digest auth middleware configuration.
 This middleware restricts access to your services to known users.
 More info: https://doc.traefik.io/traefik/v2.9/middlewares/http/digestauth/ (see [below for nested schema](#nestedatt--spec--digest_auth))
 - `errors` (Attributes) ErrorPage holds the custom error middleware configuration.
 This middleware returns a custom page in lieu of the default, according to configured ranges of HTTP Status codes.
 More info: https://doc.traefik.io/traefik/v2.9/middlewares/http/errorpages/ (see [below for nested schema](#nestedatt--spec--errors))
 - `forward_auth` (Attributes) ForwardAuth holds the forward auth middleware configuration.
 This middleware delegates the request authentication to a Service.
 More info: https://doc.traefik.io/traefik/v2.9/middlewares/http/forwardauth/ (see [below for nested schema](#nestedatt--spec--forward_auth))
+- `grpc_web` (Attributes) GrpcWeb holds the gRPC web middleware configuration.
+This middleware converts a gRPC web request to an HTTP/2 gRPC request. (see [below for nested schema](#nestedatt--spec--grpc_web))
 - `headers` (Attributes) Headers holds the headers middleware configuration.
 This middleware manages the requests and responses headers.
 More info: https://doc.traefik.io/traefik/v2.9/middlewares/http/headers/#customrequestheaders (see [below for nested schema](#nestedatt--spec--headers))
 - `in_flight_req` (Attributes) InFlightReq holds the in-flight request middleware configuration.
 This middleware limits the number of requests being processed and served concurrently.
 More info: https://doc.traefik.io/traefik/v2.9/middlewares/http/inflightreq/ (see [below for nested schema](#nestedatt--spec--in_flight_req))
-- `ip_white_list` (Attributes) IPWhiteList holds the IP whitelist middleware configuration.
+- `ip_allow_list` (Attributes) IPAllowList holds the IP allowlist middleware configuration.
 This middleware accepts / refuses requests based on the client IP.
-More info: https://doc.traefik.io/traefik/v2.9/middlewares/http/ipwhitelist/ (see [below for nested schema](#nestedatt--spec--ip_white_list))
+More info: https://doc.traefik.io/traefik/v2.9/middlewares/http/ipallowlist/ (see [below for nested schema](#nestedatt--spec--ip_allow_list))
 - `pass_tls_client_cert` (Attributes) PassTLSClientCert holds the pass TLS client cert middleware configuration.
 This middleware adds the selected data from the passed client TLS certificate to a header.
 More info: https://doc.traefik.io/traefik/v2.9/middlewares/http/passtlsclientcert/ (see [below for nested schema](#nestedatt--spec--pass_tls_client_cert))
 - `plugin` (Map of String) Plugin defines the middleware plugin configuration.
 More info: https://doc.traefik.io/traefik/plugins/
 - `rate_limit` (Attributes) RateLimit holds the rate limit configuration.
 This middleware ensures that services will receive a fair amount of requests, and allows one to define what fair is.
 More info: https://doc.traefik.io/traefik/v2.9/middlewares/http/ratelimit/ (see [below for nested schema](#nestedatt--spec--rate_limit))